ttyS0/docker-other-transcode/README.md

 * The latest [NVidia drivers from NVidia](https://www.nvidia.com/Download/index.aspx), _not_ the ones bundled with the running Linux Distribution, should be used.

-* The latest [Docker-CE](https://docs.docker.com/engine/install/), _not_ the Docker bundled with the running Linux Distribution should be used.
-This is to provide the best compatibility with the NVidia Container Toolkit.
-With newer distributions, such as Ubuntu 20.04, the distro bundled Docker seems to work fine.
-When in doubt, use the upstream.

 * The [NVidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker) must be installed.
 It's very important to restart the Docker daemon after installation as it updates the Docker configuration.